MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 1. Open the design studio and select the page you'd like from the pages pane.

-1. Select Comments icon on the command bar.
-This opens the comments pane for the selected page.
-You can also open the comments pane by selecting the comment icon to view existing comments for a page.
+1. Select Comments icon on the command bar to open the comments pane for the selected page.

 :::image type="content" source="media/add-comments-to-pages/comments.svg" alt-text="The Pages workspace inside design studio with commenting features emphasized.":::

 Legend:

-1. The Comments icon
+1. The Comments icon in the designs studio command bar.
+Select this icon to open the comments pane for the selected page.
-1. The Comments pane
+1. The Comments pane.
+Select **...** next to a comment to access options such as edit, delete, or resolve.
-1. The New comment option in the drop down menu
+1. You can also add a new comment by selecting **...** for the page you'd like to add a comment to. **New comment** appears in the menu options for the page.
-1. A comment anchor
+1. In the design studio, anchors depict comments added to a page and let you add new comments as well.

 ## Edit or delete a comment